This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to do the week before your colonoscopy:

 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
-If you take anticoagulants, such as warfarin, ask when you should stop taking it.
+If you take a blood thinner, such as warfarin, ask when you should stop taking it.
 Make plans for someone to drive you home after your procedure.

 How to prepare for your colonoscopy:

 Your healthcare provider will have you prepare your bowels before your procedure.
-Your bowels will need to be empty before your procedure to allow him to clearly see your colon.
-You will need to do the following the day before your procedure:
+Your bowels will need to be empty before your procedure to allow him or her to see your colon clearly.
+You will need to do the following:

-- An enema may be needed.
+- Use an enema if directed.
 Your healthcare provider may tell you to use an enema to help clean out your bowels.

 - Do not eat or drink anything after midnight.
 This will help prevent problems that can happen if you vomit while under anesthesia.